CatEggs/Ticket_Migration/README.md

 # Ticket_Migration
-Migrating all tickets and attachments from FreshDesk to JitBit
+Migrating all tickets, conversation and attachments included, from FreshDesk to JitBit